jpgtama/jpgtama.github.io/about.md

 ### More Information

 We all are part of The Creator.
-You'd better to accept that.
+You'd better accept that.

 ### Contact me